 - Click to an open cell and click Edit > Paste Special…

 - Select Transpose

-Your column has now been turned into a row, with the topmost value placed on the left of the row.
-To turn a row into a column.
+It works in the reverse order as well—you can transpose a row into a column.
 You can even transpose a block of data, which will turn the entire selection by 90 degrees.

 Sub FlipRows() Dim vTop As Variant Dim vEnd As Variant Dim iStart As Integer Dim iEnd As Integer Application.ScreenUpdating = False iStart = 1 iEnd = Selection.Rows.Count Do While iStart < iEnd vTop = Selection.Rows(iStart) vEnd = Selection.Rows(iEnd) Selection.Rows(iEnd) = vTop Selection.Rows(iStart) = vEnd iStart = iStart + 1 iEnd = iEnd - 1 Loop Application.ScreenUpdating = True End Sub